 The meeting is open to paleontologist, ornithologist and anyone with a general interest in bird evolution.
 Birds are excellent models for addressing a wide range of scientific questions, hence we encourage students and professionals of relevant research areas—functional morphology, evo-devo, conservation paleontology, and molecular systematics, among others—to take part in the scientific sessions of the 10th SAPE Meeting.
 A scientific committee of renowned researchers will review the abstracts to ensure the quality of the scientific sessions.

 The near distance to spectacular birding areas will allow to enjoy the Iberian avifauna during the meeting excursions.
+It is planned to visit two natural reserves: “Desembocadura del Guadalhorce” and “Laguna de Fuente de Piedra”.
 Besides birding, the attendants to the post-meeting excursion will have the opportunity for hiking along the world-renowned route of “Caminito del Rey”.
-Previously, a two-day pre-meeting trip to the beautiful town of Cuenca (mid-west of Spain) will be organized to visit the paleontological site of Las Hoyas and the Paleontological Museum, apart from enjoy the fantastic monuments, views and gastronomy.

 We extend a warm invitation to everyone to come and participate in the meeting.